A Case of Trichoblastoma

 TLDR A benign skin tumor was removed from a man's leg, and it didn't come back after 9 months.

-Trichoblastoma, a benign skin tumor composed of follicular germinative cells, was reported in a 58-year-old man as a solitary, multilobular tumor on his right lower leg.
-Histopathology revealed a well-circumscribed dermal tumor with palisaded basaloid epithelial cells and lobules surrounded by hyalinized collagen, resembling hair bulbs.
-The tumor tested positive for cytokeratin 14 but negative for cytokeratin 10.
-It was successfully excised with clear margins, and no recurrence was observed 9 months post-surgery.
+A 58-year-old man was diagnosed with trichoblastoma, a benign skin tumor composed of follicular germinative cells, which appeared as a 5.0×4.0×2.0 cm multilobular tumor on his right lower leg for 2 years.
+Histopathological analysis revealed a well-circumscribed dermal tumor with multilobular islands of palisaded basaloid epithelial cells, surrounded by hyalinized collagen bundles and fibroblasts, resembling hair bulbs.
+The tumor tested positive for cytokeratin 14 and negative for cytokeratin 10.
+It was completely excised with clear margins, and no recurrence was observed 9 months post-surgery.

 Discuss this study in the Community →